yann1906/react-gas-vite-app/README.md

+Application that run on google environment, using react vite and clasp

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.